davidelnunes/TwitterTools/README.md

 The library is written in _scala_ and built using _sbt_.
 It wraps around [Twitter4J](http://twitter4j.org/en/) and provides a way to download tweets beyond the API limits: meaning that each time the search API resource limits are reached, we wait for the next time window.

-Keep in mind that twitter _ToS_ prevents you from supplying any tweet dataset by the means of automatic download of a file.
+Keep in mind that twitter _ToS_ prevent you from supplying any tweet dataset by the means of automatic download of a file.
 If you plan on distributing any dataset of tweets I would recommend distributing the data with reference to the Tweet IDs only - since tweet content belongs to twitter.

 #Command Line Interface#